dhellmann/pymotw-3/source/pathlib/index.rst

 .. {{{end}}}

-The glob processor support recursive scanning using the pattern prefix ``**`` or by calling ``rglob()`` instead of ``glob()``.
+The glob processor supports recursive scanning using the pattern prefix ``**`` or by calling ``rglob()`` instead of ``glob()``.

 .. literalinclude:: pathlib_rglob.py